harrykhlo/rugby_club/README.md

 - Functions of Add New Member Page

-  This Add New Member allows the admin to added a new member in the admin's club.
+  This Add New Member Page allows the admin to added a new member in the admin's club.
 The following information should be included in a new member:

   - First Name;
   - Last Name;